zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 Expose the following end points

 * GET /users/mine - return the user and todo based off of the authenticated user.
 You can only look up your own.
 It is okay if this also lists the users roles and authorities.
-* POST /users - adds a user.
+* POST /user - adds a user.
 Can only be done by an admin.
 ```
 {
-    "username": "cinnamon",
+    "username": "hops",
     "password": "password",
+    "primaryemail" : "hops@bunny.hop",
-    "userRoles": [
+    "userroles": [
         {
             "role": {
                 "roleid": 2